Hyperbaric Oxygen Therapy (HBOT) in Columbia MO

-Hyperbaric oxygen therapy (HBOT) is a well-recognized medical treatment which enhances the body’s natural healing processes.
+Hyperbaric oxygen therapy (HBOT) in Columbia MO is a well-recognized medical treatment which enhances the body’s natural healing processes.
 HBOT consists of delivering up to 100% oxygen at greater than atmospheric pressure.
 HBOT has been widely employed throughout the world for decades to treat a large array of medical conditions.

 HBOT is administered at Lordex Spine Center of Columbia, P.C. under the collaboration of Dr Brooks Travis, D.C. and Dr. Sudhir Batchu, M.D., M.S. in a monoplace chamber.
 Clear windows allow trained Staff and or HBO technicians to closely monitor you and permit you to readily see outside the chamber.
 You are in constant communication with the attending technician via intercom.
 Inside the chamber, your entire body will be totally immersed in up to 100% pure oxygen at increased pressure, which dissolves high concentrations of oxygen into the blood, plasma, tissues and every cell of the body.
 HBOT can deliver up to almost 22 times as much oxygen to tissues as would occur breathing normal room air.
 The frequency and duration of your treatment will be determined by the attending physician and varies with the condition being treated.